-For recordkeeping purposes, if line 9 is zero, the amount on line 7 is the amount of net section 1231 loss recaptured in 2000.
-If line 9 is more than zero, you have recaptured in 2000 all your net section 1231 losses from prior years.
+For recordkeeping purposes, if line 9 is zero, the amount on line 7 is the amount of net section 1231 loss recaptured in 2005.
+If line 9 is more than zero, you have recaptured all of your net section 1231 losses from prior years.